-- 2.112 The borderline classification policy can be used to recommend a higher award classification than that indicated by a student's Classification Mark where specified criteria are met and the Subject Examination Board agrees, with collective academic judgement, that the higher classification better reflects the student's overall performance.
-The policy does not apply to awards that do not classify using the Classification Mark (notably the BDS and MBBS awards). - 2.113 The borderline classification policy can only be used to recommend a higher classification where the following conditions are met.
-There is no discretion at the pass/fail border, as this represents a minimum standard of achievement for the award. - i a student with a Classification Mark within one per cent of a borderline (except at the pass/fail border) is determined to fall within the 'zone of consideration'; - ii a student with a Classification Mark within 1.5 per cent of a borderline and with significant extenuating circumstances in the final year not taken into account elsewhere may be determined to fall within the zone of consideration.
-However, if this approach is taken then the extenuating circumstances may not also be used as a reason to raise the classification itself; - iii all students falling within a zone of consideration will be considered as possible cases for application of the borderline policy; - iv a student falling within the zone of consideration and with at least half of their final year credits (half of 'all' credits for postgraduate taught awards) with marks at the level of the upper classification (or higher), will be raised to the higher classification.
-The credits at the higher level may include the dissertation or project, but this is not a requirement.
-Where a student studies on a part-time basis, all modules comprising the full-time equivalent final year will be used in the borderline policy.
+2.114 The borderline classification policy can be used to recommend a higher award classification than that indicated by a student's Classification Mark where specified criteria are met and the Subject Examination Board agrees, with collective academic judgement, that the higher classification better reflects the student's overall performance.
+The policy does not apply to awards that do not classify using the Classification Mark (notably the BDS and MBBS awards).

-- v a student falling within the one per cent zone of consideration and not meeting the requirements of point iv, but with significant extenuating circumstances in the final year not taken into account elsewhere will be raised to the higher classification provided the SEB is confident that without the effect of the extenuating circumstances the student would have achieved the higher classification. - 2.114 The borderline policy is applied after the initial award and classification calculations.
+- 2.115 The borderline classification policy can only be used to recommend a higher classification where the following conditions are met.
+There is no discretion at the pass/fail border, as this represents a minimum standard of achievement for the award. - i each student with a Classification Mark within 1.5 per cent of a borderline (except at the pass/fail border) is determined to fall within the 'zone of consideration' and will be considered as a possible case for application of the borderline policy; - ii a student falling within the zone of consideration and with at least half of their final year credits (half of 'all' credits for postgraduate taught awards) with marks at the level of the upper classification (or higher), will be raised to the higher classification. - iii Where the final year includes advanced standing credits from another institution, only Queen Mary credits will be considered in the borderline policy (ie at least half of the 'Queen Mary' credits must be at or above the level of the higher classification). - iv Where a student studies on a part-time basis, all modules comprising the full-time equivalent final year will be used in the borderline policy. - 2.116 The borderline policy is applied after the initial award and classification calculations.
 Where an award has specific requirements for marks in particular modules (eg a minimum dissertation/project mark for Merit or Distinction level), those rules take precedence over the borderline policy (ie if a student meets the borderline policy requirements but does not meet the dissertation/project requirement, the classification will not be raised).